Registration

 This method is fast and is used to register planetary movies, in which constrasted information can be seen on large areas of the image.
 It can also be used for some deep-sky images registration.
 Nevertheless keep in mind that it is a single point alignment method, which makes it poorly suited for high definition planetary alignment.
 But, it does effectively anchor the images to stabilize the sequence.
 Simply draw a selection around the object (the planet for example) and make sure that its movement during the sequence is contained within the selection.
 Only the translation can be calculated with this method.

-Pattern alignement
+Pattern alignment

 KOMBAT